charlieroberts/imgd-4000-2023/tutorial_day_1_intro.md

 }
 ```

 7. Back in UE5, make sure both the rolling sphere and your cube are generating hit messages.
-You can find this in Details > Collisions > Simulation Generates Hit Events.
+You can find this in `Details > Collisions > Simulation Generates Hit Events`.

 8. If you're using VS Code for your code editing, in UE5 select `Tools > Refresh Visual Studio Code Project` to setup the build information.
-Then is VS Code, select `Terminal > Run Build Task` and the choose the `DebugGame Build` option from the resulting dropdown menu.
+Then in VS Code, select `Terminal > Run Build Task` and the choose the `DebugGame Build` option from the resulting dropdown menu.
 This will compile your files and hot load them into the Unreal Editor.

 9. Hit Play
 10. Celebrate???